frnmst/automated-tasks/docs/scripts.rst

    which automatically sets functional priority levels for processes like the ones run by ffmpeg which is heaviliy used in this script.
+5. have a look at ``$ ./convert_videos.py --help``.
+I suggest running the encoding phase manually: you need to specify the encoding time for v4l devices.
+   Transcoding can be done directly using the ``--transcode-on-end`` option or via the provided systemd service unit file.

 Examples
 ~~~~~~~~